Clibor is a clipboard history manager. Give it a try!

 Easily encrypt and decrypt text to protect confidential information.

-Also enter the passphrase for decryption.
+Then, enter a passphrase for decryption.

-Paste the copied URL into Notion using “Create embed”.
+Paste the copied URL into Notion using “Create embed.”

-The following has been pasted.
+The following has been embedded.

 This completes the process.